 University Account and University Card

 The first thing you will need to do after you have officially been accepted at our department is to activate your university account.
-This is the necessary step which will then allow you to access our learning platform Athena (see below) as well as to library resources, printing and scanning etc. After you've activated your account, you wll also be able to order a university card.
+This is the necessary step which will then allow you to access our learning platform Athena (see below) as well as to library resources, printing and scanning etc. After you've activated your account, you will also be able to order a university card.
+Please note that you can only activate your account a few weeks prior to the start of the semester.
+More information on the following page:

 Depending on whether you are an exchange student or a master student, course registration will happen in different ways.
 Check below what applies to your situation.